Portsmouth: Norman to Tudor

 Although Portsmouth was not mentioned in the 1086 Domesday Book, Bocheland (Buckland), Copenore (Copnor), and Frodentone (Fratton) were.
 According to some sources, it was founded in 1180 by the Anglo-Norman merchant Jean de Gisors.

 King Henry II died in 1189; his son, Richard I (who had spent most of his life in France), arrived in Portsmouth en route to his coronation in London.
 When Richard returned from captivity in Austria in May 1194, he summoned an army and a fleet of 100 ships to the port.
 Richard gave Portsmouth market-town status with a royal charter on 2 May, authorising an annual fifteen-day free-market fair, weekly markets and a local court to deal with minor matters, and exempted its inhabitants from an £18 annual tax.
-He granted the town the coat of arms of Isaac Komnenos of Cyprus, whom he had defeated during the Third Crusade in 1191: "a crescent of gold on a shade of azure, with a blazing star of eight points", reflecting significant involvement of local soldiers, sailors, and vessels in the holy war.
 The 1194 royal charter's 800th anniversary was celebrated in 1994 with ceremonies at the city museum.

 King John reaffirmed Richard I's rights and privileges, and established a permanent naval base.
 The first docks were begun by William of Wrotham in 1212, and John summoned his earls, barons, and military advisers to plan an invasion of Normandy.
 In 1229, declaring war against France, Henry III assembled a force described by historian Lake Allen as "one of the finest armies that had ever been raised in England".
 The invasion stalled, and returned from France in October 1231.
 Henry III summoned troops to invade Guienne in 1242, and Edward I sent supplies for his army in France in 1295.
 Commercial interests had grown by the following century, and its exports included wool, corn, grain, and livestock.